-The best web design software streamlines the website building process - whether you’re a skilled developer or it’s your first time designing a site.
+The best website design software lets anyone build a platform - whether you’re a skilled developer or you’re setting up your first ecommerce store.

 The best web design software in 2023

-Wix is more of a website builder than a coding platform, but it is one of the most popular online website creators, offering a range of plans and products.
+Wix is more of a website builder than a coding platform, but with its range of plans and products, it's one of the most popular online website designers for beginners and pros.
 The free version has Wix branding, limited storage space and bandwidth, but move up to the most popular plan (unlimited) and there’s no Wix ads.

 An excellent collection of 500 plus templates gets the design process off to a quick start.
 The drag-and-drop editor gives you all kinds of tools and features to explore – an image editor, video backgrounds, animations, social buttons, an integrated site blog – and just about everything can be tweaked, tuned and restyled.
 Furthermore, as of recently, Wix introduced Wix Turbo, which increases the speed and performance of websites substantially.